es

 Pego

 Pego has a great tradition of Fallas.
-Back in the year 1947 the first ninots were already planted in Sant Josep Street, and in 1951 the first fallas in Sant Josep and Regueró Streets.
-In 1952, the famous falla la Vaca Lechera was planted in Sant Roc Street.
-In 1953, some fallas were planted in Regueró and Sant Bertomeu Streets.
+Back in the year 1947 the first ninots (satirical statues made out of papier-mâché, wood and paint depicting politicians, celebrities or other characters and used to mock and criticise specific events or issues) were already erected in Sant Josep Street, and then in 1951 the first fallas (groups of ninots forming a coherent whole with an overarching theme) were set up in Sant Josep and Regueró Streets.
+The famous Vaca Lechera falla was set up in Sant Roc street in 1952, and the following year saw the installation of fallas on Regueró and Sant Bertomeu streets.

 Fallas Pego